So, You Think You Love Horses? Some Reflections on the Nature of Horses and Man

 Brule, South Dakota

 As grasslands replaced the woodland during the Oligocene Epoch horse species evolved larger jaws and more efficient teeth.
 Also important is that they evolved larger guts and a hindgut that enabled them to digest grass effectively.
 A bigger gut requires a larger animal to carry it.
 The grazing horse of the Oligocene Epoch (23-34 million years ago) was larger and had longer legs terminating in hooves that enabled them to quickly flee or even to cause damage to a predator.
 The modern wild horse Equus ferus first appeared in the fossil record about 3.5 million years ago.
 They were a very mobile animal that ranged widely in their habitat and were able to successfully populate their native North America, cross a land bridge to Eurasia and even made it to South America.
-However, there were no horse populations in Australia until introduced there by man in modern times.
+It was Charles Darwin who first discovered a fossil horse tooth in South America and found its occurrence there very puzzling.
+The one continent that has no fossil horses is Australia.
+Horses were introduced there by British settlers in more modern times.

 The taxonomic family to which horses belong is called Equidae and is considered to have eight different subfamilies of which modern horses, zebras, and donkeys have survived into modern times.
 Przewalski's Horse (the Takhi) is a wild subspecies of horse (Equus ferus przewalskii) that was native to Mongolia.
 It is making a successful comeback having become extinct in the wild and now reintroduced into its once native habitat.
 The Przewalski's Horse has existed as an isolated population and it appears from genetic studies that they have been separated from other populations for at least 43,000 years and it also has a total of 33 pairs of chromosomes as compared to domesticated horses, which have only 32.
 Horses disappeared from North America about 11,000 years ago during what is called the Pleistocene Extinction.
 Both climate change and the arrival of humans may account for this disappearance.
 The species found its new home in Eurasia and there it would encounter man.
 The full scientific name of the modern domestic horse is Equus ferus caballus.